klis87/redux-requests/docusaurus/docs/api-reference/request-action.md

 Passing `true` would prevent running `onAbort` interceptor for this action.
 See [interceptors tutorial](../tutorial/6-interceptors).

+### `measureDownloadProgress: boolean`

+Passing `true` will expose download progress calculation in selectors like `getQuery` and `getMutation`, calculated by native [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+Useful for file downloads and big JSON payloads.
+Available only for `axios` and `graphql` drivers... and for custom drivers which support it.

+### `measureUploadProgress: boolean`

+Passing `true` will expose upload progress calculation in selectors like `getQuery` and `getMutation`, calculated by native [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+Useful for file uploads and big JSON payloads.
+Available only for `axios` and `graphql` drivers... and for custom drivers which support it.

 ### `mutations`

 An object to instruct a mutation how to update queries data.
 Its keys are just query types and values are update functions, for example for `DELETE_BOOK` mutation we could have:

 ```js
 mutations: {
   FETCH_BOOKS: data => data.filter(book => book.id !== '1'),